Moonflower-labs/taskZen/README.md

   - `tasks`- the django project application, consists of:
     - `templates`- there's a subdir called `tasks` that contains the html document linked to the static react build files.
     - `models.py`- 10 data models for 'User', 'Task', 'Project', 'Company', 'Team', 'TeamManager', 'TaskReview', 'Role', 'Attachment'and 'TaskComment'.
-    - `serializers.py`- we defined serializers for each data model to send the data over json.
+    - `serializers.py`- I defined serializers for each data model to send the data over json.
     - `urls`- defines the urls associated for our views.
     - `views`- api views that handle data and one template view that serves the html template.

 ---

 - ### Frontend:
+  - `react`- main frontend directory.
+Contains the following:
-  - `react/public`- contains images used in the app.
+    - `public`- contains images used in the app.
+    - `index.html`- document for the react app.
-  - `react/src`
+    - `src`:
       - `api/fetch.js`- reusable function for data fetching.
       - `components`- this directory contains UI components organised by "page" category that are used in each page.
-    - `routes`- each file is a page corresponding with the routes defined in App.jsx.
-Each page also contains a loader and action functions, which are responsible for data fetching and mutations.
+      - `routes`- contains subdirectories `auth`, `projects`,`reviews`, `tasks` and `teams`, which hold the relevant route files.
+Each file is a page corresponding with the routes defined in App.jsx.
+Each page also contains a 'loader' and 'action' functions, which are responsible for data fetching and mutations.
 For more info plesase visit [react router](https://reactrouter.com/en/main/start/overview).
       - `styles`- css file and scss override some [Bootstrap variables](https://getbootstrap.com/docs/5.3/customize/css-variables/).
-    - `utils`- this directory includes a number of files with helper functions (e.g. `cookie.js` defines the functions to obtain/handle the CSRF token).
+      - `utils`- this directory includes a number of files with helper functions:
+        - `alert.jsx`- defines a fuction to append alerts.
+        - `authProvider.js`- contains the client logic for logging in, logging out and register.
+        - `cookie.js`- defines the functions to obtain/handle the CSRF token.
+        - `helpers.js`- functions to calculate completion percentage and other utilities.
+        - `protectedRouteLoader.js`- the function in this file handles restricted routes.
       - `App.jsx`- here we define the router and associate each page, we import all pages along with loaders and actions from `routes`
       - `main.jsx`- in this file we bind the react app with the div 'root' from `index.html`.

 ## How to run Task Zen